HildoBijl/stepwise/shared/eduTools/exercises/types/README.md

 It is possible to make a `SimpleExercise` and a `StepExercise` without a `getSolution`.
 However, it is way more convenient to define a `getSolution` function that calculates and defines all parameters you may need at any point in time.
 The exercise types are programmed in such a way that the `getSolution` function is called as little as possible (efficiency in case of difficult computations) but its results are available in as many places as possible.

-In general, the `getSolution` parameter is a function that receives the `state` and returns a basic objects with parameters: anything that might be useful can be in there.
+In general, the `getSolution` parameter is a function that receives the `state` and returns a plain objects with parameters: anything that might be useful can be in there.
 However, in some special cases the solution of an exercise might be input-dependent.
 For instance, maybe in a physics exercise the user first has to define a "positive direction" (left or right) and depending on this choice (which can be made freely) the answer is either `30 m` or `-30 m`.
 How do we deal with this?

 The solution is an input-dependent solution.
 To accomplish this, the `getSolution` parameter is now an object with four functions.